Skip to main content

 • archive = the only delete-shaped verb a partner exposes.
 It has billing implications (open settlement runs, pending payouts), so we gate it behind the most-privileged role.

-update callers that pass status="offboarded" are rerouted internally through archive, so the strict policy applies regardless of which verb the adapter used. partneradmin is not in the matrix — partner self-service is the partner-staff lifecycle, not partner-entity CRUD.
+update callers that pass status="offboarded" are rerouted internally through archive, so the strict policy applies regardless of which verb the adapter used. partneradmin is allowed list (UI affordance — auto-clamped to their own partner) but excluded from the write verbs — partner self-service is the partner-staff lifecycle, not partner-entity CRUD. accountmanager is allowed list for the same reason: the merchant-org table needs partner attribution.

 Authentication